R-aryan/Pig-Dice-Game/README.md

 Pig is one of a family of dice games described by Reiner Knizia as "jeopardy dice games".
 For jeopardy dice games, the dominant type of decision is whether or not to jeopardize previous gains by rolling for potential greater gains.
 Most jeopardy dice games can be further subdivided into two categories: jeopardy race games and jeopardy approach games.
 In jeopardy race games, the object is to be the first to meet or exceed a goal score (e.g. Pig, Pass the Pigs, Cosmic Wimpout, Can't Stop).
 In jeopardy approach games, the object is to most closely approach a goal score without exceeding it.

-For more details of the game visit the fooloeing link
+For more details of the game visit the following link

 - [Pig Dice Gaame](https://en.wikipedia.org/wiki/Pig_(dice_game))